samira2135/samira2135/README.md

 - 👋 Hi, I’m @sra2135
-- 👀 I’m interested in travelling ,adventure and ART
+- 👀 I’m interested in travelling ,adventure and ART AND MAKING MONEEEYYYY
-- 🌱 I’m currently learning Deutch
+- 🌱 I’m currently learning Deutch and FRENCH
 - 💞️ I’m looking to collaborate on EVERYTHING WITH GOOD OPPORTUNITY
 - 📫 How to reach me ...
 - 😄 Pronouns: ENGLISH :)